Towards a Hands-Free Query Optimizer through Deep Learning: Conclusions

 We have argued that recent advances in deep reinforcement learning open up new research avenues towards a ``hands-free'' query optimizer, potentially improving the speed of relational queries and significantly reducing time spent tuning heuristics by both DBMS designers and DBAs.
 We have identified how the large search space, delayed reward signal, and costly performance indicators provide substantial hurdles to naive applications of \DRL to query optimization.
 Finally, we have analyzed how recent advances in reinforcement learning, from learning from demonstration to bootstrapping to incremental learning, open up new research directions for directly addressing these challenges.

+\sparagraph{Other complexities} We argue that deep reinforcement learning can greatly decrease the amount of human effort required to develop and tune database management systems.
+However, these deep learning techniques come with their own complexities as well: training configurations (e.g. learning rate), network architectures, activation function selection, etc. While deep learning researchers are quickly making inroads towards automating many of these decisions~\cite{rl_arch, evo_nn}, future research should carefully analyze the tradeoffs between tuning deep learning systems and tuning traditional query optimizers.

-While query optimization is a good candidate for applying \DRL to database internals, a wide variety of other core DBMS concepts (e.g.cache management, concurrency control) could benefit from applications of machine learning as well.
+\sparagraph{Other applications} While query optimization is a good candidate for applying \DRL to database internals, a wide variety of other core DBMS concepts (e.g.cache management, concurrency control) could benefit from applications of machine learning as well.
 Careful applications of machine learning across the entire DBMS, not just the query optimizer, could bring about a massive increase in performance and capability.